PrettyWood/pikalib/src/variables-buckets/README.md

 # Vue variables buckets

-A handfull renderless vue component to provide scoped bucket of variables.
+A handful render-less vue component to provide scoped bucket of variables.

 These variables can:

 - [x] depend on each other
-- [x] inherite from a parent bucket
+- [x] inherits from a parent bucket
 - [x] are scoped in there bucket
 - [x] handle error
-- [x] be asynchrone
+- [x] be asynchronous
 - [x] be set from a bucket to an other

 ## Variables dependencies

-Considere the following example:
+Consider the following example:

 ```vue
 <script>